The Fourth Amendment protects private citizens from unreasonable searches and seizures. The amendment reads:

 When Is a Warrant Not Required?

 If there is a reasonable expectation of privacy and there is no probable cause, a search warrant is required.
 However, if probable cause should occur, a search becomes legal without a warrant.
 Even with a reasonable expectation of privacy, the police can legally conduct a search without a warrant where probable cause is apparent.
 Search warrant exceptions include:

 - Consent: If you freely and voluntarily agree to a search of your property, without being tricked or coerced into doing so, the police can search without a warrant.

-- The Plain View Doctrine: If evidence is clearly visible, police can legally search and seize the evidence form your home without a warrant.
+- The Plain View Doctrine: If evidence is clearly visible, police can legally search and seize the evidence from your home without a warrant.

 - Search incident in connection with an arrest: If you’ve been arrested for a crime, the police have the legal right to protect themselves by searching for weapons, evidence that could be destroyed, or accomplices to the crime.
 Officers may also conduct what’s known as a “protective sweep.”
 This enables them to walk through a location and visually inspect where an accomplice may be hiding.

 - Exigent Circumstances: If the timeliness of a warrant would jeopardize public safety or result in the loss of evidence, police may legally perform a search without a warrant.